-Neo WaterFX – Phosphorus Removal In Wastewater With Multiple Benefits
+Neo WaterFX (formerly RE300) – Phosphorus Removal In Wastewater With Multiple Benefits

 When it comes to chemical precipitation of phosphorus from wastewater, the traditional route has been to borrow the precipitating chemicals from drinking water, namely aluminum-based or iron-based compounds.
 In drinking water, these chemicals produce flocks that remove many substances that contribute to the turbidity of the water and are used to reduce the solids load prior to filtration.
 This is great for drinking water where the target is general turbidity.
 But this lack of specificity has several drawbacks when used to remove phosphorus from wastewater, especially as discharge limits continue to be ratcheted down by regulators.